Neeze/Tools_Detection/README.md

 * You have installed the latest version of `<coding_language>`
 * You have a `<Windows/Linux/Mac>` machine.
 State which OS is supported and which is not.
 * You have read `<guide/link/documentation_related_to_project>`.
-* Modules: numpy, torch, torchvision, tqdm, torchsummary, torchinfo, sklearn, wandb
+* Modules: numpy, torch, torchvision, tqdm, torchsummary, torchinfo, sklearn, wandb, pycocotools

 ## Installing <Project_Name>